Front L-R: Nelly Korman, Mia Olson and Beth Beebe

 The School Board Meeting and Truth in Taxation hearing location -- Educational Services Center, 1350 West 106th Street, in the Arlene Bush Board Room.

-The Bloomington Public Schools school board approved its 2023 Legislative Priorities on January 23.
+The Bloomington Public Schools school board approved the 2024 Legislative Priorities on Jan.
+22, 2024.
+The board also supports these platforms:

 Contact